Geoparks are a unique collection of special sites around the world, recognised for their geology, all of which are internationally important.

 The Black Country is a place where coral seas, steamy swamps, scorching deserts, icy wastelands, mines and furnaces created unique and wonderful landscapes over 430 million years of geological time.
 Once a blanket of mining and industry due to the incredible wealth of minerals just beneath its surface and through the labours of the ingenious people who used them.

-If you wish to visit the headquarters for the aspiring Black Country UNESCO Global Geopark Project please see Dudley Museum at The Archives.
+If you wish to visit the headquarters of Black Country UNESCO Global Geopark please see Dudley Museum at The Archives.